anishsingh20/gg-aframe/README.md

 [A-Frame state component](https://github.com/ngokevin/kframe/tree/master/components/state/)
 that only handles array data.
 This allows you to have one central data repository for the scene with a list of arrays that can be mapped and synced to any A-Frame component's array properties.
+The central repository simplifies the process of bringing data in from other libraries and sources, as you only need to update in one place to affect the entire scene.
-They can be reused to map to multiple components without any duplication of data, and they can be updated from internal or external sources and will cascade changes to mapped components.
+Arrays in the store can be reused to map to multiple entities and components without any duplication of data, and updates and will cascade changes to mapped components.

 ### data-binding system